filipmihal/contact-scraper-v2/contact-scraper-v2/README.md

 We need a way to evaluate the correctness of our algorithm.
 We deal with multiple objects that contain multiple properties.
 There are several discrepancies between annotated dataset and the actual scraped data, so we need to take that into an account.
-Most important parameter is the differnce between the number of contact objects of scraped and annotated website.
-With jaccard similarity just around 0.5 it seems futile to compare the actual contents of contact objects.
+The most important parameter is the difference between the number of contact objects of scraped and annotated websites.
+With Jaccard similarity just around 0.5, it seems futile to compare the actual contents of contact objects.

 Once we achieve relatively good "object number" similarity, then we can care about the actual content of those objects.

 So our first metric was the difference between the number of contact objects.
-We computed median and average.
+We computed the median and average.

-In many cases if the number of contact objects mathes, then it is highly probable that the contents of those objects will match as well.
+In many cases, if the number of contact objects matches, then it is highly probable that the contents of those objects will match as well.

 <b>Results for 20 URLs dataset (Many contact objects per website [6]):</b>